MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 **Visual Studio 2017 version 15.5**

 1) **Google Test Adapter** is included as a default component of the **Desktop Development with C++** workload.
-It has a project template that you can add to a solution via **Add New Project** context menu on the solution node in **Solution Explorer**, and options you can configure via **Tools | Options**.
+It has a project template that you can add to a solution via the  **Add New Project** context menu on the solution node in **Solution Explorer**, and options you can configure via **Tools | Options**.
 For more information, see [How to: use Google Test in Visual Studio](how-to-use-google-test.md).

-2) **Boost.Test** is included as an optional component of the **Desktop Development with C++** workload.
+2) **Boost.Test** is included as a default component of the **Desktop Development with C++** workload.
 It is integrated with **Test Explorer** but currently does not have project template, therefore it must be manually configured.
 For more information, see [How to: use Boost.Test in Visual Studio](how-to-use-boost-test.md).

 3) **CTest** support is included with the [CMake Tools for Visual Studio](/cpp/ide/cmake-tools-for-visual-cpp) component which is part of the **Desktop Development with C++** workload.
 However, CTest is not yet fully integrated with **Test Explorer**.
 For more information, see [How to: use CTest in Visual Studio](how-to-use-ctest-in-visual-studio.md).

 **Visual Studio 2015 and earlier**

-You can download the Google Test adapter and Boost.Test Adapter extensions on the Visual Studio Marketplace at [Test Adapter for Boost.Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforBoostTest) and [Google Test Adapter](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforGoogleTest).
+You can download the Google Test adapter and Boost.Test Adapter extensions on the Visual Studio Marketplace at [Test Adapter for Boost.Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforBoostTest) and [Test Adapter for Google Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforGoogleTest).

 ## Basic test workflow